 Recipients of incentive stock options will not have taxable income upon the grant or exercise of the incentive stock option.
 Upon exercise of an incentive stock option, the excess of the fair market value of the shares of Common Stock received over the exercise price will increase the alternative minimum taxable income of the option holder, which may cause the option holder to incur alternative minimum tax.
 The payment of any alternative minimum tax attributable to the exercise of an incentive stock option would be allowed as a credit against the option holder's regular tax liability in a later year to the extent that the option holder's regular tax liability is in excess of the alternative minimum tax for that year.
 Upon the disposition of shares of Common Stock acquired upon exercise of an incentive stock option that have been held for at least two years from the date of grant and one year from the date of exercise of the incentive stock option, an option holder will generally recognize capital gain (or loss) equal to the excess (or shortfall) of the amount received in the disposition over the exercise price paid by the option holder for the shares.
-However, if an option holder disposes of shares that have not been held for the requisite holding period (a "disqualifying disposition"), the option holder will recognize ordinary compensation income in the year of the disqualifying disposition in an amount equal to the amount by which the fair market value of the shares at the time of exercise of the incentive stock option (or, if less, the amount realized in an arm's-length disqualifying disposition to an unrelated party) exceeds the exercise price paid by the option holder for such shares.
-An option holder will also recognize capital gain to the extent the amount realized in the disqualifying disposition exceeds the fair market value of the shares on the exercise price paid by the option holder for such shares.
-An option holder will also recognize capital gain to the extent the amount realized in the disqualify
+However, if an option holder disposes of shares that have not been held for the requisite holding period (a "disqualifying disposition"), the option holder will recognize ordinary compensation income in the year of the disqualifying disposition in an amount equal to the amount realized in an arm's-length disqualifying disposition to an unrelated party) exceeds the exercise price paid by the option holder for such shares.
+An option holder will also recognize capital gain to the extent the amount realized in the disqualifying disposition exceeds the fair market value of the shares on the exercise date.

-The Company and its subsidiaries will generally not be entitled to any federal income tax deduction upon the grant or exercise of an incentive stock option, unless an option holder makes a disqualifying disposition, the Company (or a subsidiary) will then, subject to the limitations on deductibility discussed below, be entitled to a tax deduction that corresponds as to timing and amount with the compensation income recognized by an option holder under the rules described in the preceding paragraph.
+The Company and its subsidiaries will generally not be entitled to any federal income tax deduction upon the grant or exercise of an incentive stock option, unless an option holder makes a disqualifying disposition of the shares of Common Stock.
+If an option holder makes a disqualifying disposition, the Company (or a subsidiary) will then, subject to the limitations on deductibility discussed below, be entitled to a tax deduction that corresponds as to timing and amount with the compensation income recognized by an option holder under the rules described in the preceding paragraph.